simeross/Beyond-Excel-Biology/README.md

 # Beyond Excel Biology

-**⚠️ Work in Progress**

 This is a personal blog exploring biology, data analysis, and the tools that bridge scientific research with modern data science.

-Currently under development with placeholder content while I build out the site structure and content.

 ## About

-A Jekyll-powered blog focusing on:
+A Hugo-powered blog focusing on:
 - Biological data analysis beyond Excel
 - Modern computational tools for biology
 - Bridging traditional biology with data science